ibm-garage/node-garage-utils/README.md

 (status 500), obscurring the underlying cause to prevent accidentally revealing information that could be used to attack the service.

-Non-response errors can optionally be logged.
+When a non-response error is wrapped in an internal server error, it can optionally be logged, as well.
 Options:

 - **logger**: A logger to use to log non-response errors.
 If not specified, nothing will be logged.
   If you want this logging, you should usually specify the default Bunyan-based export from the